 Not all scholarships, grants and bursaries require you to actively apply for them.
 At some universities you will automatically be considered for those you are eligible for, when you apply to the Universities concerned, but it is not always the case and often you will need to apply, so make sure you check once you know where you will be studying.

-When applying for a scholarship, grant or bursary, remember the awarding body could receive many applications and they will be looking for the applicants that best fit their eligibility criteria, so the first stage in making applications for scholarships is to find the schemes to which you are best suited.
+When you apply for a university scholarship, grant or bursary, remember the awarding body could receive many applications and they will be looking for the applicants that best fit their eligibility criteria, so the first stage in making applications for scholarships is to find the schemes to which you are best suited.

 Understanding why the funding is being offered.